8gradplus/msb_lecture/slides/database_architectures/slides.md

 ---

-So is a file system all you need to store information?
+<span style="color: lightgreen;">Is a file system all you need to store information?</span>

-What is a data base and what is it good for?

 --

+No because of the <span style="color: yellow;">no free lunch theorem</span>:

+- optimization towards certain tasks are tradeoffs
+- optimizing read operations might lead to slower write operations
+- faster write operations might lead to faster read operations
+- ...

+---

+<span style="color: lightgreen;">What is a data base and what is it good for?</span>

+--

-#### What is a data base?
+What is a data base?

 - TODO: include img keynote

 --

-#### What is it good for?
+What is it good for?

 - efficient <span style="color: yellow;">CRUD</span> operations
 - <span style="color: yellow;">ACID</span> criteria guarantee